All Episodes

 And that's why he was asking people like me and others to mentor him.

-And it it could be hard, Russell, to mentor somebody smarter than you, but not with Charlie, because he was so humble that the few things I knew that he wanted to know, he asked me to teach him because he was so humble.
+And it could be hard, Russell, to mentor somebody smarter than you, but not with Charlie, because he was so humble that the few things I knew that he wanted to know, he asked me to teach him because he was so humble.

 And that's why he was so effective.

-He was so effective across generations, because he was urging the younger generation to grow up, and he was also urging the older generations to actually help the younger generations grow up and to find meaning and purpose in their lives in Christ.
+And he was also urging the older generations to actually help the younger generations grow up and to find meaning and purpose in their lives in Christ.

 That's what he was all about.